 taco spots ...strike that...best restaurants in Denver and the nation.

-Looking for the best tacos in Phoenix & Denver?
+Looking for modern mexican food in Denver?

 Look no further than Tacos Tequila Whiskey.
 That’s not just us talking—we’ve collected more restaurant awards and accolades than we know what to do with, from critics and diners alike, including being named one of the top 50 new restaurants in the nation by Bon Appetit Magazine.

 We’ve brought our modern twist on “comida de la calle”—Mexican street food—to a sit-down restaurant with an expanded menu and a selection of quality, small-batch tequila and whiskey as well as award-winning cocktails and desserts.
 We still believe in using local products while staying true to authentic regional recipes—we specialize in making the absolute best street tacos anywhere.

 So come in and see what everyone’s talking about, grab one of our award-winning tacos and sip on a drink from our extensive list of tequila, whiskey and (again) award-winning cocktails.

 Let’s start from the beginning . . .
 Pinche Tacos

 Pinche Tacos opened as a food truck with a vision to serve the best damn tacos you’ve ever seen coming out of a moving vehicle.
 Why Pinche?
 Well, these weren’t the crunchy, ground-beef tacos you might have had growing up and we wanted to make damned sure you knew it.
 Mission accomplished – soon we had lines of people waiting to try these tacos but, of course, not everyone was as excited about the name as they were about the tacos.
 Don’t know what it means yet?
 You can check out a quick primer on the various connotations in Patricia Calhoun’s great article HERE.
 We had no idea the uproar it might cause and it didn’t really matter…until we tried to offer our diners a little more.